Newsman/WP-Plugin-NewsmanApp/README.md

 ## Remarketing Id

-Go to Remarketing Tab and paste your Newsman Remarketing ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)
+Go to Remarketing Tab and paste your NewsMAN Remarketing ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)

 ![image](https://raw.githubusercontent.com/Newsman/WP-Plugin-NewsmanApp/master/assets/wp_remarketingId.png)

 # Widget

-- Log in to your <a target="_blank" href="https://newsman.app">Newsman account</a>: Select List -> Settings -> Subscription forms -> Create/Edit form ->  select landing page -> Activate for newsletter subscription -> Select embedded form.
+- Log in to your <a target="_blank" href="https://newsman.app">NewsMAN account</a>: Select List -> Settings -> Subscription forms -> Create/Edit form ->  select landing page -> Activate for newsletter subscription -> Select embedded form.
 Copy paste Shortcode `newsman_subscribe_widget`

 - If selected modal window -> Activate for newsletter subscription -> it will automatically be displayed on the website.